 Snowden gained notoriety in 2013 for leaking details of the once-secret U.S. surveillance programs.
 He fled to Russia, where he was granted asylum despite demands by the United States that he return to face espionage and other charges.

 The global advocacy group Avaaz organized the gathering to promote the so-called "Snowden Treaty."
 Countries who signed would be required to curtail surveillance of phone calls and online activity, and also agree to provide sanctuary for people who expose illegal domestic spying.

-The gathering coincided with the United Nations General Assembly.
-Organizers say diplomats have shown interest in a draft of the treaty.
-But the organizers have declined to name what nations they're from.
+The forum was timed to coincide with the United Nations General Assembly.
+Organizers have said diplomats have shown interest in a draft of the treaty, but have declined to name what nations they represent.

 The NSA's collection of American phone metadata has been deeply controversial ever since Snowden disclosed it to journalists.
 President Barack Obama sought, and Congress passed, a law ending the collection and instead allowing the NSA to request the records of U.S. domestic phone customers as needed in terrorism investigations.